hummat/detectron2/demo/results.md

 Questions:
 * Why are more samples worse?
-* Why are more bounces worse?
 * Do I have the correct camera intrinsics and if so, why do they perform worse?
-* Why is higher resolution worse? (object )
+* Why is higher resolution worse?